Galaxy S9 vs. Pixel 2: Which phone should you buy?

 Design: Galaxy S9 flaunts a luxurious look

 I was never a huge fan of the Pixel 2's design.
-Though I love its pocketable 5-inch size (there seriously needs to be a resurgence of smaller, high-powered phones), its attractive pale blue variant and its sturdiness, the Pixel 2 doesn't look sleek.
+Though I love its pocketable 5-inch size (there seriously needs to be a resurgence of smaller, high-powered phones), its attractive pale blue variant and its sturdiness, the Pixel 2 looks anything but sleek.

 Its thick bezels and the matte finish on the (aluminum) back feel dated and cheap, especially in contrast to the Galaxy S9's edge-to-edge curved screen and glossy (albeit fingerprint-collecting) glass casing.
 The Pixel 2 also doesn't have a headphone jack, whereas the Galaxy S9 does, which is a deal-breaker for many.
 That means you'll need to connect either a Bluetooth headphone or carry around a dongle to listen to your music and calls.